-Tampa Marriott Waterside Hotel & Marina -- downtown's largest and most iconic hotel -- is completing a $40 million hotel-wide renovation of its rooms (including an entire floor of wellness rooms offering air filters and Vitamin C showers) and a new pool deck.
-A new restaurant, "Catch" is planned for later in 2018.
-Paired with a charter fishing company, the restaurant will prepare the results of the fishing expedition.
+The re-christened Tampa Marriott Water Street -- downtown's largest and most iconic hotel -- completed a $50 million hotel-wide renovation of its rooms (including an entire floor of wellness rooms offering air filters and Vitamin C showers) and a new pool deck.
+Additions include a new restaurant, Garrison Tavern, which includes to TopGolf digital driving-range bays and a new connection to the Tampa Riverwalk.

 Two sleek new porte cocheres have made arriving at the Hilton Tampa Downtown quick and easy.
 After you settle into your room, swing by the beautifully redesigned rooftop pool and outdoor bar for a drink and a quick dip.
 New outdoor banquet space on the Poe Plaza pedestrian mall has created an exciting space for corporate gatherings or socializing with new friends.